 Jared Cohen is CEO of Cornerstone Wealth Management, a private-wealth advisory practice of Ameriprise Financial.
 He resides in Palisades, NY, with his wife Stefanie and their two children, Harrison (5) and Ava (3).

-Are you captain of your rec hockey team?
+Are you captain of your adult hockey team?
 Send us your story and we’ll publish it here!